neuland/micro-frontends/index.md

 ### Browser Support

-The above example uses the Custom Element V1 Spec which is [supported by all modern browsers](http://caniuse.com/#feat=custom-elementsv1).
+The above example uses the Custom Element Spec which is [supported by all modern browsers](http://caniuse.com/#feat=custom-elementsv1).
 No polyfills or hacks are needed.
+The same is true for [Shadow DOM](https://caniuse.com/shadowdomv1), which is used to encapsulate the Custom Element's markup and styles.

 ### Framework Compatibility